objectiv/objectiv.io/blog/2022-07-06 Release Hex support.md

 These are just a handful of examples, but you can use Hex to run [any model from the open model hub](https://objectiv.io/docs/modeling/open-model-hub/models/) directly on your full DWH.

 ## How to get started
-If you are already using Hex, follow the instructions on how to get going HERE (link naar docs toevoegen).
-If you don’t have access to Hex yet, you can sign up for a free account [here](https://hex.tech/).
+If you are already using Hex, [follow the instructions to get started](https://objectiv.io/docs/modeling/get-started-in-your-notebook/).
+If you don’t have access to Hex yet, you can first sign up for a free account [here](https://hex.tech/).

 :::info
 ## Office Hours